 Can men belly dance?

 Yes!
 Men are welcome in my belly dance classes.
 In the Middle East where belly dance originates, belly dance is a social dance that men and women, children and adults do to express emotion through movement at social gatherings.
 Most professional belly dancers who perform at restaurants and night clubs are women, but there are some men such as Ozgen (Turkey) and Khaled Mahmoud (Egypt).
-In the west, belly dance is generally learned and performed by women, but again there men such as Zorba (USA) and Horatio (Germany).
+In the west, belly dance is generally learned and performed by women, but again there are men such as Zorba (USA) and Horatio (Germany).

 Do I have to perform?

 Performing is completely optional.
 We learn a complete dance routine during a 6 week term.
 We have occasional low-key performances for family and friends.

 Is belly dance "too sexy"?

 No!
-Belly dance is a social dance originating in the Middle East.
+Belly dance originates as a social dance in the Middle East.
 Like any form of dance - it expresses emotion through movement.
 Belly dances can be happy or sad, serious or funny, and any emotion in between.
 Belly dance movement, such as articulations of the torso and hip, may be perceived as "too sexy" because of biases and stereotypes audience members have projected onto dancers.
 However, belly dance is at its core a fun and social dance performed by men, women, and children of all ages.